How to Register for VAT in Denmark: Complete Step-by-Step Guide for Small Businesses

 VAT returns are submitted electronically through TastSelv Erhverv.

-Depending on your business size, filings may be:
+Depending on business size, filings may occur:

 - Monthly